What is a concrete batch plant?

 Concrete batch plants might be noisy or increase traffic.
-We do not have jurisdiction to consider these nuisances when approving a permit.
+We do not have jurisdiction to consider these issues when approving a permit.
 If you are concerned about these issues, contact your city, county, or other local authority.
 View more information on other situations where our jurisdiction is limited.

 Who is applying?

-When you see a public notice about a permit application, look at the first paragraph to find the name of the applicant.
+When you see a public notice in a newspaper about a permit application, look at the first paragraph to find the name of the applicant.
 You may also find information on a sign posted at the proposed location.

 If you do not see the notice published in a newspaper, you can find public notices on our website: